Geologist2014/shenboheng.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic personal websites of Dr Boheng Shen"
+title: "Academic personal websites of Dr Shen"
 author_profile: true
 redirect_from:
   - /about/